MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/hub-to-hub-association.md

 ## How to confirm the Parent hub association

 To view the parent hub association, select **Settings** and then **Hub site settings**.

+>[!NOTE]
-Changes to hub associations must be made in the SharePoint admin center and require administrative privileges.
+>Changes to hub associations must be made in the SharePoint admin center and require administrative privileges.

 ![Image of the hub site settings panel highlighting the Parent hub association](media/hub-setting-panel-2.png)